AmirAhmadChitforoosh/UserProduct-Manager/README.md

 ---
 ## Acknowledgments
-- This project was created as part of the **Hamkaran System Angular Bootcamp**, which provided structured training and guidance in modern web development practices.
-- Thanks to the mentors and team at **Hamkaran System** for their support and feedback throughout the project.
+This project was developed as part of the **Hamkaran System Angular Bootcamp**, a structured training program focusing on modern web development practices.
+Special thanks to the mentors and the team at **Hamkaran System** for their continuous support and insightful feedback throughout the project.

 ---
 ## Technologies Used